Friday, June 28, 2013

 In addition, I liked the use of dual cinematographers: Michio Takahashi in Japan and Sacha Vierny for the French locations.
 Each used different lenses and lighting techniques and such, which lends a distinct look to present and past.
 And the score, also provided by two (Georges Delerue and Giovanni Fusco) is a mix of the somber, the beautiful and the off kilter.

-Other movies I liked: Fires on the Plain, Ballad of a Soldier, Ride Lonesome, Kiku and Isamu, Pickpocket, Kaagaz Ke Phool, Odds Against Tomorrow, Violent Summer, and more.
+Other movies I liked: Fires on the Plain, Ballad of a Soldier, Ride Lonesome, Kiku and Isamu, Pickpocket, Kaagaz Ke Phool, Odds Against Tomorrow, Violent Summer, Sleeping Beauty and more.
 1959 offered up a lot of treasures.

 Best Actor: